Last major challenger to Egypt's Sisi calls off campaign after arrest

 Egypt is fighting a stubborn Islamic State insurgency in its North Sinai region.
 Militants have expanded their attacks to target civilians, especially over the past year.

-Reporting Cairo bureau; Editing by Peter Graff
+Reporting Cairo bureau; Editing by Peter Graff and Janet Lawrence